zk/docs.pair.io/resources/pages/pairio-in-5-minutes-ruby.md

-# Pair.io in 5 minutes: Clojure
+# Pair.io in 5 minutes: Ruby

 In the next 5 minutes you'll: